Code and Theory Visa Sponsorship Jobs USA

 About us

 Born in 2001, Code and Theory is a digital-first creative agency that sits at the center of creativity and technology.
 We pride ourselves on not only solving consumer and business problems, but also helping to establish new capabilities for our clients.
 With a global client roster of Fortune 100s and start-ups alike, we crave the hardest problems to solve.
-With a remote-first approach to our people, we have teams distributed across North America, South America, Europe, and Asia.
-The Code and Theory global network of agencies is growing and includes Kettle, Instrument, Left Field Labs, Mediacurrent, Rhythm, and TrueLogic.
+We have teams distributed across North America, South America, Europe, and Asia.
+The Code and Theory global network of agencies is growing and includes Kettle, Instrument, Left Field Labs, Create Group, Mediacurrent, Rhythm, and TrueLogic.

 Striving never to be pigeonholed, we work across every major category: from tech to CPG, financial services to travel & hospitality, government and education to media and publishing.
 We value the collaboration with our client partners, including but not limited to Adidas, Amazon, Con Edison, Diageo, EY, J.P.
 Morgan Chase, Lenovo, Marriott, Mars, Microsoft, Thomson Reuters, and TikTok.